spoddutur/spark-notes/wsg.md

 5. **What other tweaks were made to Spark's execution engine to perform vector processing?**
 The need to increase performance in modern processors has led to a wide adoption of SIMD (single-instruction multiple-data) vector units( which we discussed above).
 However writing code to make efficient use of vector processing units is not easy.
 Loop-based algorithms like Loop Pipelining, Loop Unrolling are other kinds of vectorization algorithms which convert multiple iterations of a loop to a single iteration of vector instructions.(Further details on these are discussed in the _APPENDIX_ section at the end of this blog)

-**Now, that we've seen what is Vectorization, its important to understand how to make the most out of it..**
+**Now, that we've seen what is Vectorization, its important to understand how to make the most out of it.
+This is where we reason out why spark shifted from row-based to columnar format**

+### Row-based to Column-based storage format:
+[Note: Feel free to skip this section if you want to jump to performace section and find out performance benchmark results]

-### What is critical to achieve best efficiency while adapting to vector operations?
+### Row to Columnar format: What is critical to achieve best efficiency while adapting to vector operations?
 Data Availability - All the data needed to execute an instruction should be available readily in cache.
 Else, it'll lead to _CPU stalling (or CPU idling)_

-## How is data availability critical for execution speed?
+### Row to Columnar format: How is data availability critical for execution speed?
 To illustrate this better let’s look at two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).